 Justice and the Function of the Soul

 Socrates gets Thrasymachus to admit that the "soul" (ψυχή) has a "function" (ἔργον).
-They agree that this function is "to take care of things, to rule, to deliberate" (τὸ ἐπιμελεῖσθαι καὶ ἄρχειν καὶ βουλεύεσθαι).
-They agreed, earlier in the conversation at Republic I.350c-d, that "justice is the virtue (ἀρετήν) of the soul."
+They had agreed earlier "justice is the virtue (ἀρετήν) of the soul" (Republic I.350c-d, that ).
+Now Socrates gets Thrasymachus to that the function of the soul is "to take care of things, to rule, to deliberate" (τὸ ἐπιμελεῖσθαι καὶ ἄρχειν καὶ βουλεύεσθαι).

 "The soul, has it a work which you couldn't accomplish with anything else in the world,